visualitypl/textris/README.md

 Unlike similar gems, **Textris** has some unique features:

 - e-mail proxy allowing to inspect messages using [Mailinator](https://mailinator.com/) or similar service
-- phone number E164 validation and normalization with the [Phony](https://github.com/floere/phony) gem
+- phone number E164 validation and normalization with the [phony](https://github.com/floere/phony) gem
 - multiple, per-environment configurable and chainable delivery methods
+- built-in support for the Twilio API thanks to the [twilio-ruby](https://github.com/twilio/twilio-ruby) gem
 - extensible with any number of custom delivery methods (also chainable)
 - support for testing using self-explanatory `Textris::Base.deliveries`
 - simple, extensible code written from the ground up instead of copying *ActionMailer*

-Currently, this gem comes with `test` and `mail` delivery methods, so there's no method for any real SMS gateway yet.
-Still, you can easily implement your own - see the [Custom delivery methods](#custom-delivery-methods) chapter below.

 ## Installation